 Model-agnostic interpretability will also drive the increasing popularity of automatic machine learning.
 Automatic machine learning is when a parent algorithm configures and trains a model, with very little human involvement.
 This possibility is rather alarming to many experts, and precludes the possibility of offering explanations to users or regulators.
-This concern is alleviated if you are able to sanity check the model's behavior using a system such as LIME, or if the automated process is constrained to use interpretable models such as those discussed in 3.2 White-box Models.
+This concern is alleviated if you are able to sanity check the model's behavior using a system such as LIME, or if the automated process is constrained to use interpretable models such as those discussed in the White-box Models section of Chapter 3.

-7.2 Longer Term
+Longer Term